karencardiel/text-encryptor/README.md

-# Challenge ONE | Lógica de Programación - Encriptador de texto
+ # 🔵Challenge ONE | Lógica de Programación - Encriptador de texto
 This is a solution to the Encrypted Message Challenge.
 In this challenge, I aim to showcase the skills acquired through the Oracle | ONE program provided by ALURA LATAM.
 <br><br>
 **Part I**: HTML and CSS